 Cervical spondylosis is a general term for age-related wear and tear affecting the spinal disks in your neck.
 As the disks dehydrate and shrink, signs of osteoarthritis develop, including bony projections along the edges of bones (bone spurs).

-In most cases, cervical spondylosis causes no symptoms.
-When symptoms do occur, they typically affect only the neck — causing pain and stiffness.
+For most people cervical spondylosis causes no symptoms.
+When symptoms do occur, they typically include pain and stiffness in the neck.

 - Tingling, numbness and weakness in your arms, hands, legs or feet

 When to see a doctor

 Seek medical attention if you notice a sudden onset of numbness or weakness, or loss of bladder or bowel control.

 As you age, the bones and cartilage that make up your backbone and neck gradually develop wear and tear.
 These changes can include:

 - Dehydrated disks.
 Disks act like cushions between the vertebrae of your spine.
 By the age of 40, most people's spinal disks begin drying out and shrinking, which allows more bone-on-bone contact between the vertebrae.

 - Herniated disks.
 Age also affects the exterior of your spinal disks.
 Cracks often appear, leading to bulging (herniated) disks — which sometimes can press on the spinal cord and nerve roots.